kgateway-dev/kgateway/docs/content/contributing/documentation/editing_locally.md

 SKIP_CHANGELOG_GENERATION=true make serve-site -b
 ```

 That command will download any Go dependencies and render the site using Hugo and launch a local version of the site running on port 1313.
-The `SKIP_CHANGELOG_GENERATION' part at the beginning tells the program to avoid pulling Gloo Enterprise documentation.
+The `SKIP_CHANGELOG_GENERATION` part at the beginning tells the program to avoid pulling Gloo Enterprise documentation.
 You should see output similar to this:

 ```console
 Environment: "development"